Indigenous Food Justice

 The goals of the California Indian Museum and Cultural Center (CIMCC) are to educate the public about California Indian history and cultures, to showcase California Indian cultures, to enhance and facilitate these cultures and traditions through educational and cultural activities, to preserve and protect California Indian cultural and intellectual properties, and to develop relationships with other Indigenous groups.
 CIMCC’s California Indian Traditional Food Incubator supports its Tribal Youth Ambassadors and other traditional food producers.

-California State University San Marcos Foundation
+Hosted by California State University San Marcos Foundation, California

 The California Indian Culture and Sovereignty Center (CICSC) fosters collaborative research and community service relationships between the faculty, staff, and students of CSU San Marcos and members of Tribal communities, to develop and conduct research projects that support the maintenance of sovereignty and culture within those communities.
 CICSC’s Food Sovereignty Toolkit will provide resources to enhance nutrition security for Southern California Indigenous youth by identifying gaps in California Natives’ ability to access traditional foods and create strategies to address these issues.